 Mount Saint Vincent Alumnae Association Endowed Scholarship

 Awarded yearly to the child of an alumna/alumnus of Mount Saint Vincent who has been accepted into the first year of a degree, diploma, or certificate program at the Mount.
 The qualifications for the scholarship are the same as for the University entrance scholarships.
-There are now more than 28,000 alumnae world-wide.
+There are now more than 28,000 alumni world-wide.

 Mount Saint Vincent University Faculty Endowed Scholarship